 To choose the best path, the system uses various algorithms to detect the signal strength, the number of clients already connected to a node, the channel availability (and more), so the data finds the best and fastest route available (which is dependable on the position of the nodes).
-Besides its increased flexibility, a mesh network can also heal itself in case a node fails (so, the system once again analyses its options and the data gets rerouted through the next best node, so it manages to reach its destination) and it can create new and faster routes in case you add additional nodes to the network.
+Besides its increased flexibility, a mesh network can also heal itself in case a node fails (so, the system once again analyses its options and the data gets rerouted through the next best node) and it can create new and faster routes in case you add additional nodes to the network.

 This type of implementation can be found in the Linksys Velop and Netgear Orbi (and more recently, the Asus Lyra), but each of these devices have taken a different approach: the Velop has left all three radio bands for both the backhaul traffic and for the clients to connect to, while the Orbi has dedicated an entire 5GHz radio band for backhaul and has left the other two bands for the wireless clients (and so far, this seems to be the better solution, since both the satellite unit and the main router have pretty much the same wireless performance).

 That being said, TP-Link and Google took the more rudimentary way and have focused more on the user experience than to revolutionize the WiFi world.
-And that’s not really a bad thing, but the wireless performance will definitely suffer a bit (as opposed to a tri-band system with a dedicated radio).
+And that’s not really a bad thing, but the wireless performance will definitely suffer a bit.
 Besides the wireless mesh tech, both WiFi systems take advantage of the MU-MIMO technology which is used mainly to connect the nodes to each other, but it will also offer a huge advantage to a small number of compatible clients which can be served at the same time, instead of competing for the bandwidth (the traditional round-robin technique).
 But, even today, the lack of devices with compatible wireless adapters is still a major problem and, since the cost is still relatively high, it will remain like this for a while now (although I have noticed that more and more newly released devices have a MU-MIMO wireless adapter).

 Furthermore, both systems use their own ‘proprietary’ form of band steering: the TP-Link Deco M5 features the Adaptive Routing Technology (ART), which has the role of steering the connected wireless clients to the better band (so the channels won’t be overcrowded) and it also helps a lot in finding the best node to connect to, by analysing the signal strength to find the nearest and the least crowded unit.